 - a.
 Set forth below are the recommendations of the Board of Directors to the General Meeting and the resolutions of the Board of Directors that do not require the approval of a General Meeting: - 1.
-Payment of dividend (or distribution), as defined in the Companies Law, in any other way, or distribution of bonus shares: None. - 2.
+Payment of dividend (or distribution), as defined in the Companies Law, in any other way, or distribution of bonus shares: See details in note 12 to the financial statements. - 2.
 Changes to the authorized or issued capital of the Company: None - 3.
 Changes to the Memorandum or Articles of Association of the Company: None. - 4.
 Redemption of shares: None. - 5.
-Early redemption of debentures: None. - 6.
-Non-arm's-length transaction between the Company and an interested party thereof, except for a transaction between the Company and a subsidiary thereof: See Regulation 22 above.
+Early redemption of debentures: None.